-The process to prepare the Framework Guidelines and Reasoned Opinions on Network Codes is subject to the risk linked to the availability and engagement of experts from the NRAs.
-Given the limited resources of the Agency, the process heavily involves experts from the NRAs contributing to the Agency's Working Groups on an entirely voluntary basis.
+The process for the preparation of Framework Guidelines and Reasoned Opinions on Network Codes is subject to the risk linked to the availability and engagement of experts from the NRAs.
+Given the limited resources of the Agency, the process heavily involves experts from the NRAs contributing to the Agency Working Groups on an entirely voluntary basis.